 More studies over the years, though, have successfully established the link, which is usually an oral bacterium.
 These include recent research by the American Heart Association (AHA).

-In 2021, the association released a paper that stressed (1) how excellent dental hygiene can prevent a rare but life-threatening heart infection called infective endocarditis and (2) what oral doctors should do to minimize or prevent the risk, particularly among patients already diagnosed with heart disease.
+In 2021, the association released a paper that stressed (1) how excellent dental hygiene can prevent a rare but life-threatening heart infection called infective endocarditis and (2) what oral doctors should do to minimize or prevent the risk, particularly among patients diagnosed with heart disease.

 Infective or bacterial endocarditis occurs when a pathogen enters the bloodstream, travels through the heart, and causes inflammation of the endocardium or the innermost layer of the organ that lines the chambers.
-The mouth is abundant in bacteria, some of which are the primary triggers of the inflammation.
+The mouth is abundant in bacteria, some of which are the primary triggers of inflammation.

-Anyone can develop the condition, particularly those with a poor immune system, but those with a heart problem is are more likely to experience severe complications.
+Anyone can develop the condition, particularly those with a poor immune system, but those with a heart problem are more likely to experience severe complications.
 For this reason, AHA recommends that dentists prescribe antibiotics to them before treatment or any dental procedure.

 Metabolic Syndromes and Poor Dental Health

-The 2021 AHA study might have clearly established an association between dental health and cardiovascular issues.
+The 2021 AHA study might have established an association between dental health and cardiovascular issues.
 But so do other types of research that relate the former with metabolic syndromes.

 Based on the mouse model, this microorganism can induce insulin resistance, a condition wherein the cells become less sensitive to insulin, a pancreatic hormone that delivers glucose for energy.
-Because the cells are no longer that receptive, the body forces the pancreas to create more hormones while glucose remains in the bloodstream.
+Because the cells are no longer receptive, the body forces the pancreas to create more hormones while glucose remains in the bloodstream.

 In the long term, the pancreas will stop working properly, and the body cannot use glucose.
 Insulin resistance, therefore, becomes a precursor for diabetes.